 Presbyterian Church (USA) students have been awarded over $1 million annually.

 Military Chaplains Association

 For students pursuing future ministry as a military chaplain.

 This scholarship is available to current undergraduate students in any field of study and any student in either junior or senior high school.
 Recipients of the scholarships will be determined based on quality of the 500 word essay submitted.
 Visit the website for topics and deadlines.

 Scholarships are intended for our future leaders across a wide spectrum of fields of study.
 This award is available to high school seniors and all students attending a post secondary educational facility.
 You are not required to be taking engineering courses to be eligible.
 Student must submit a 1,000 word essay.
 The awards are for $500.

 The purpose of the Gates Millennium Scholars program is to promote academic excellence and to provide an opportunity for outstanding minority students with significant financial need.

 Through the Looking Glass

 Through the Looking Glass and its National Center for Parents with Disabilities and Their Families are pleased to announce new scholarships specifically for college students who have parents with disabilities.
-To be eligible, a student must be currently enrolled in a college or university, be 21 years of age or younger as of March 1, 2011 and have at least one parent with a disability.
-Five separate $1,000 awards will be given out in fall 2011.
+To be eligible, a student must be currently enrolled in a college or university, be 21 years old or younger, and have at least one parent with a disability.
 Individuals may submit only one application per award period.